MKesenheimer/gnuRadio_modules/README.md

 # gnuRadio Modules

-A collection of handy gnuRadio modules.
+A collection of various gnuRadio modules.